mczvc827/OneLang/README.md

 Branch name: Network Careers — A value-based work, network and platform for careers [**nc**]
 # Network.Careers ![Network Careers](https://img.shields.io/badge/Network-Careers-blue?style=flat-square&logoColor=blue&label=Network&labelColor=blue&color=white)

-A **nice, network platform** of careers for value-based work, or job postings that will revolutionize the traditional jobs, which rates work by time-based rate (usually by an hourly rate) of a worker or employee that still occupies _their_ time, and obligates them to work only on an old way of time-based kind of modelled work, which rates them poorly to do one job or project, one task at a time, locking them to a poor-waged situations of tedious and mundane life; those kind of model of work is not only outdated, but also blocking them to the **new kind of model of work**, thus earning *debt* and *frustrations* to the **inner peace** of truly liberating work; thus, with, by, (or with) the motto:
+A **nice, network platform** of careers for value-based work, or job postings that will revolutionize the traditional jobs—which rates work by time-based rate (usually by an hourly rate) of a worker or employee—everytime, and to still date—occupies _their_ **precious time**, and obligates them to *work only* by an old way of time-based model—kind of work, which rates them poorly to do one job or project, one task at a time—locking them to a poor-waged situations of tedious and mundane life—those kind of model of work is not only outdated, but also blocking them to the **new kind of model of work**, thus earning *debt* and *frustrations* to the **inner peace** of truly liberating work; thus, with, by, (or with) the motto:
 > AS ALWAYS: [**A**]lways [**S**]uceeding`™, instead,
 - we are proving you your **true values** you have had *before*;
 - **be ready to engage**, as we will **showcase you to the whole world**—
-  - of  fun, memorable, and exciting kind of interaction anc collaboration
+  - of  fun, memorable, and exciting kind of interaction and collaboration
     - (notice that we are already emphasizing you to the **successful** and **always working system** of *work*, because it shouldn't be called *work* by now—**then and now**);
     - thus, becoming and valuing:
   - yes! your **happiness**—*you truly seek*, and your **succeeding values**—